webmaster128/simple-scrollbar/README.md

 </script>
 ```

+### Preconditions

+The container must meet the following conditions:

+1. CSS height rule must be set.
+Setting `max-height` only is not sufficient.

 ### Dynamically added content
 If you use some client Framework, like Angular, Aurelia, etc - or any library that includes DOMElements dynamically in your app, and you want to use the SimpleScrollbar `ss-container` attribute, you can use the `SimpleScrollbar.initAll` method, and it will turn all the elements with that attribute in a scrollable one for you.